-Expected JU contribution per project The Global Health EDCTP3 JU estimates that a JU contribution of around EUR 3.5 million would allow the outcomes of this topic to be addressed appropriately.
-Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR 3.5 million.
-Type of Action Coordination and Support Action, one project will be funded following the second stage evaluation Legal and financial Beneficiaries may provide financial support to third parties.
-The set-up of the Grant maximum amount to be granted to each third party is EUR Agreements - Costs 300,000.
-The support to third parties can only be provided in for providing financial the form of grants.
-These grants are the fellowships to be support to third parties awarded.
-For multi-annual fellowships, the amount of up to allowed EUR 300,000 is needed.
+Specific conditions Expected JU contribution The Global Health EDCTP3 JU estimates that a JU contribution of perproject around EUR 3.5 million would allow the outcomes of this topic to addressed appropriately.
+Nonetheless, this does not precli submission and selection of a proposal requesting differamounts.
+Indicative budget The total indicative budget for the topic is EUR 3,5 million.
+Type of Action Coordination and Support Action, one project will be funded following the second stage evaluation Legal and financial set-up Beneficiaries may provide financial support to third parties.
+The of the Grant Agreements - maximum amount to be granted to each third party is EUR 300,000.
+Costs for providing The support to third parties can only be provided in the form of grants. financial support to third These grants are the fellowships to be awarded.
+For multi-annual parties allowed fellowships, the amount of up to EUR 300,000 is needed.